cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Copy_of_Netfilter_-_ACLs.md

 are defined using syntax provided by the `iptables`, `ip6tables` and `ebtables` userspace applications.

-<span id="src-8362584_indexterm-F8BBC74B2756FE854F041CE0581A214B">The
-rules created by these programs inspect or operate on packets at several points in the life of the packet through the system.
-These five points are known as
+The rules created by these programs inspect or operate on packets at several points in the life of the packet through the system.
+These five points are known as *chains* and are shown
-</span>*<span id="src-8362584_indexterm-D735FFAB6759996F9FA7E55D3B15D371">chains</span>*
-and are shown
 here:

 ![/images/download/attachments/8362584/Linux\_Traffic\_Inspection\_Points\_%28Chains%29.png](/images/download/attachments/8362584/Linux_Traffic_Inspection_Points_%28Chains%29.png)